etsaone/etsa/Constitution.md

 ## Section 6

-The office term of the Chief Justice, is of two months.
+The office term of the Chief Justice, is of one months.

-At the end of every Presidential term, on 10th day of the Presidential Election month, the sitting  President can appoint any member from the commonwealth as a judge-select.
+At the end of every Presidential term, on 25th day of the month, the sitting  President can appoint any member from the commonwealth as a judge-select.

 If the judge-select gets 50%+ majority YAY votes in the senate, the judge-select gets sworned in as the Chief Justice on the same day when the new President gets sworned.